Raven Grimassi: Personal life

 In the 1970s, Grimassi recorded a garage rock song with Ritchie Brubaiter, called "Brat".
 After studying psychology in college, he worked for a few years for San Diego County Mental Health Services inside a secure psychiatric facility.
 He shifted to a center for abused children, then worked as a counselor for drug and alcohol abuse patients.
 The stress of these jobs moved him to study cosmetology and become a hair stylist for many years.
 After that he served as a financial aid counselor, then in the mid-1990s his book publishing income allowed a full-time writing career.

 Grimassi's first marriage with Patty produced Michelle, born in San Diego, and his second marriage with Diane produced a daughter in 1979 – Brieanna, born in Escondido, California.
 Grimassi dedicated his book The Wiccan Mysteries to his "beautiful daughters, Michelle and Brieanna...".
 Grimassi's father died in 2004 and was buried at Fort Rosecrans National Cemetery in San Diego.
 His mother died in 2011 and was buried with her husband.

 Grimassi's third marriage was to Stephanie Ann Zarrabi, pen-name Stephanie Taylor.
 From 1998, they operated a magick shop in Escondido called Raven's Loft, closing the physical store in 2002 to run it as a website.
-The couple moved to Springfield, Massachusetts, in 2009, but suffered a lightning strike in June 2017 which burned down their home and destroyed their business assets.
+The couple moved to Springfield, Massachusetts, in 2009, but suffered a lightning strike in June 2017 which burned a portion of their house which was subsequently repaired.
 Stephanie announced on her Facebook page that Grimassi died on March 10, 2019, aged 67, following a battle with pancreatic cancer.
 He was survived by two brothers and three daughters: Kathy, Michelle and Brieanna.
 A memorial service was held on March 23 in Springfield.